philipithomas/www.philipithomas.com/_posts/2013-02-20-importance-of-load-testing.md

 Unfortunately, most students (me included) received the "all clear" message before the "threat to safety" message, thus creating confusion.

-Thus, everybody began to navigate to [emergency.wustl.edu](http://emergency.wustl.edu) to understand the situation. **There, they found the emergency notification website unavailable. ** The number of visitors had crashed the website.
+Thus, everybody began to navigate to [emergency.wustl.edu](http://emergency.wustl.edu) to understand the situation.
+There, they found the emergency notification website unavailable. <span class="highlight">The number of visitors had crashed the website.</span>

 Due to the confusion, a third message was broadcast to campus: